NEST: Neural Estimation by Sequential Testing: Method

 \section{Method}

 The \ac{NEST} procedure approximates a multi-dimensional psychometric function using a neural network.
 The network is trained to map the \emph{stimulus space} to the probability of a correct response from a human observer for a visual task, assuming a stationary psychometric function and statistically independent responses.
 The general workflow of \ac{NEST} is shown in Figure \ref{fig:NEST_diagram}.
 The \ac{NEST} method involves training the neural network using the set of all responses collected after each trial and evaluating whether the experiment has reached convergence for termination of the experiment.
 Until convergence, the sample for the next trial in the experiment is selected based on an active sampling scheme driven by the \textit{acquisition function}, inspired by Bayesian optimization \citep{shahriari2015}.
+By the end of the procedure, the trained \ac{NEST} network is the estimate of the psychometric function, which is capable of computing the probability of a correct response at each combination of input stimulus dimensions.
+The experimenter can use this network for further analysis of the estimated psychometric function, if desired.

 In Section \ref{sec:architecture}, we describe the detailed architecture of the neural network used to estimate the psychometric function.
 In Section \ref{sec:acquisition_NEST}, we discuss the sample selection scheme for each trial.
 Section \ref{sec:implementation} specifies a set of design choices and fixed parameter values in the implementation of the \ac{NEST} procedure.
 Finally, in Section \ref{sec:termination_NEST}, we explain our novel convergence measure and the experiment termination criterion.